 Plant bird-friendly vegetation

 To attract more birds to your backyard, consider adding bird-friendly native vegetation to your landscape.
 The additional nutrition from the fruit, seeds, nectar and insects who inhabit the plant will keep the birds coming back to your yard.
-Do some research on the birds in your area and find out which flowers, bushes and trees they prefer and get planting!
+Here are 12 plants that attract wild birds and 10 plants that attract hummingbirds.
+Now, get planting!

 Note: It is advised to avoid the use of pesticides on plants since they could eliminate beneficial insects that can improve the health of the plants.
 Consider adding a beneficial insect house near your plants as a chemical-free alternative.